gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 Analysis of the amount of sister chromatid separation in prometaphase HeLa Kyoto cells, in wild type, SMC4 depleted, or NIPBL depleted backgrounds, when either one or two-sister chromatids are labelled with the nucleotide analogue F-ara-EdU.

 The notebook calculates the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
 The output is the mean SCC per cell.
-The notebook can be found here: [notebook]().
+The notebooks can be found here: [notebook]().

 ### (e)
 Analysis of the amount of sister chromatid separation in HeLa Kyoto cells synchronised to G2 phase by RO-3306, in wild type, SMC4 depleted, or NIPBL depleted backgrounds, when either one or two-sister chromatids are labelled with the nucleotide analogue F-ara-EdU.

 The notebook calculates the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
 The output is the mean SCC per cell. .
-The notebook can be found here: [notebook]().
+The notebooks can be found here: [notebook]().

 ## Fig. 2 - Hyperactivating cohesin’s looping processivity results in mitosis-like sister chromatids in G2 phase

 ### (d)
 Analysis of the amount of sister chromatid separation in HeLa cells labelled on one-sister chromatid with F-ara-EdU and synchronised to G2 phase by RO-3306, in control cells, WAPL depleted cells, and Sororin depleted cells.

 The notebook calculates the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
 The output is the mean SCC per cell.
-The notebook can be found here: [notebook]().
+The notebooks can be found here: [notebook]().

 ### (g)
 Analysis of the amount of sister chromatid separation in G2 synchronised HeLa cells labelled on one-sister chromatid and depleted of WAPL + Sororin, and wild type cells synchronised by late prophase.

 The notebook calculates the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
 The output is the mean SCC per cell.
-The notebook can be found here: [notebook]().
+The notebooks can be found here: [notebook]().

 ## Fig. 3 - Organisation of sister chromatids around SMC protein axes